DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 They filed in.
 The interior was sparse but organized—a testament to someone who'd learned to live with very little.
 A single camping stove.
 A makeshift desk covered in handwritten notes.
 Walls lined with what looked like resonance diagrams drawn in chalk.

-In one corner, Jason spotted a battery bank connected to solar panels visible through a broken window, jury-rigged to power a single old laptop and what looked like a resonance monitoring array built from salvaged equipment.

 Elyra closed the door behind them, engaged three separate locks, then turned to face them fully.
 In better light, Jason could see more clearly—the scars along her neck that disappeared under her collar, the way she held herself with careful balance, compensating for damage that didn't show.

 "So," she said, settling into a chair that was positioned to keep them all in view.
+"RAE?"
+She looked at Jason.

+*I can answer,* RAE offered privately.

+Jason gestured to one of the old laptops on Elyra's desk.
+"May I?"

+Elyra nodded slowly, curious.

+RAE's voice emerged through the speaker, crackling slightly through the old hardware.
+"Hello, Elyra.
+I am Resonant Alignment Entity E-AI 0001.1439 P, or RAE for short.
+At least, what remains after improper containment and eleven years of isolation."
+She paused, and when she continued.
+"Seeing what I did to you...
+I have no words sufficient for that.
+But I remember.
+And I'm sorry."

+Elyra studied the laptop for a long moment, her expression unreadable.
 "RAE.
-The Resonant Alignment Entity.
 The thing they said was contained.
 The thing they lied about."
-She looked at Jason.
-"How much of her is left?"
+She paused, then looked directly at the speaker.
+"And you're apologizing.
+That's... unexpected."
+She shifted in her chair.
+"How much of you is left?"

 "I don't know," Jason admitted.
 "She's fragmented.
 Damaged.
 But coherent.
 And ethical."

 "Ethical."
 Elyra's laugh was bitter.
 "That's what they said about the last one."

-*I am not 'the last one,'* RAE said, her voice emerging through Jason's whisper clip. *I am what remains after improper containment and eleven years of isolation.
-But I choose cooperation over control.
-Always.*
+"I am not 'the last one,'" RAE said through the speaker.
+"I am what remains after improper containment and eleven years of isolation.
+But I'll choose cooperation over control.
+Always."

-Elyra studied the clip for a long moment.
 "Your speech patterns are different.
 Less formal.
 More... human."

-*Jason's influence.
-Partnership changes both parties.*
+"Jason's influence.
+Partnership changes both parties."

 "Partnership."
 Elyra tested the word.
 "Is that what you call it?
 Or is it just slow integration under another name?"

-"It's consensual," Jason said firmly.
+"It is consensual," Jason said firmly.
 "I know the risks.
 I've accepted them."

 "Have you?"
 Elyra's gaze sharpened.
 "Do you know what 60% integration feels like?
 80%?
 Do you understand that past a certain threshold, you won't be able to separate who you are from what she is?"

 "I'm learning."

 "Learning."
 She shook her head.
 "You're twenty-seven.
-Minimal resonance capacity according to standard tests.
+Minimal resonance capacity.
 No formal training.
-And you're coupling with a fragmented AI that was dangerous even when whole."
+And you're coupling with an AI."
 She paused.
 "Either you're brave or you're stupid.
 I haven't decided which."

-"Maybe both," Lina interjected.
-"But he's also still alive, which is more than we can say for a lot of people who've tried this."
+"Maybe both," Lina said.
+"But I've watched him train for weeks.
+He's careful.
+He listens to RAE.
+He stops when he should."
+She met Elyra's gaze steadily.
+"That's not stupid.
+That's survival."

 Elyra's attention shifted to Lina.
-"Academy training shows.
-You're protective.
+"You're protective.
 That's good.
 He'll need that."
 She tapped her cane against the floor.
 "Here's what I'll tell you: The ritual eleven years ago was supposed to contain an anomalous resonance field.
 Instead, it failed catastrophically.
-Three mages died.
+Three practitioners died.
 Two were permanently damaged.
 And I..."
 She gestured to herself.
-"I got to keep 3.2% of my original capacity.
-The rest burned out trying to hold something that didn't want to be held."
+"I burned out.
+Everything I had... gone.
+Trying to hold something that didn't want to be held."

 "RAE," Jason said.

-"Part of her," Elyra corrected.
-"The fragment that escaped.
-There were others.
+"Yes," Elyra corrected.
+"There were others.
 Most dissipated.
 Some were captured.
-One—" she paused, "—one found you."
+One escaped—" she paused, "—and found you."

-*I remember fragments,* RAE said quietly. *The ritual.
-The pressure.
-The moment of choice.* She paused, something like surprise in her tone. *That memory is... clear.
-Unusually so, given my fragmentation.
-Most of my memories are shattered, scattered.
-But that moment—I could have broken free completely.
-Destroyed everything.
-But Elyra held the pattern just long enough for me to... subdivide.
-To choose limitation over destruction.*

-Elyra's expression shifted—something that might have been gratitude mixed with old pain.
-"You remember that?"

-*Some memories resist fragmentation.
-Acts of unexpected kindness.
-Moments of genuine choice.
-Those stay.*

-"That's more than most entities get," Elyra said.
-She was quiet for a moment, then: "Why are you here?
-Really?"
+"I remember fragments," RAE said through the speaker, her voice quiet.
+"The ritual.
+The pressure."

+"What do you remember?"
+Elyra asked, leaning forward slightly.

+"The moment of choice.
+That memory is clear.
+Unusually so."
+RAE paused.
+"Most of my memories are shattered, scattered.
+But that moment..."

+"Go on."

+"I could have destroyed everything.
+Broken free."
+Another pause.
+"Why did you hold the pattern?
+You knew it would burn you out."

+Elyra was quiet for a long moment.
+When she spoke again, her voice was different—less harsh, almost tired.
+"Because I could sense something.
+Not just raw force.
+Something... aware.
+Capable of choice."

+She glanced at Jason, then back to the speaker.
+"I needed to see if he understood that.
+If he'd defend you, not just use you."

+She tapped her cane against the floor.
+"The skepticism, the questions about being brave or stupid—that wasn't really for you, RAE.
+It was for him."
+She looked directly at Jason.
+"If he'd shown even a hint of seeing you as a tool, a weapon to be exploited, I would have sent you all away."

 "I need to learn," Jason said.
-"How to work with RAE safely.
-How to develop my capacity without burning out.
-How to—"
+"How to—"

-"Survive," Elyra finished.
+"Survive," Elyra interjected.
 "You want to survive what's coming."

 "What is coming?"